 4. Writing as a Career

-Whether you write professionally, or as a hobby, it is always gratifying to receive acknowledgement and consideration for the work that you have done.
-But how do you persuade people to pay you for your efforts and hard work?
-How do you make a career for yourself in writing and publishing, that can sustain a livelihood, or even a partial one)?
+Whether you write professionally or as a hobby, it is always gratifying to receive acknowledgement and consideration for the work that you have done.
+So, how do you persuade people to pay you for all your effort and hard work?
+How do you make a career for yourself in writing and publishing that might sustain a livelihood (even a partial one)?

 5. Overview of the Publishing Process

-7. E-Publishing and the Rise of the E-Book
+7. e-Publishing and the Rise of the e-Book

 8. Building and Managing your Web Presence

-We examine the web as a platform that allows writers to market, sell and promote their work.
-We consider all of the advantages of this vast global platform and the techniques involved, that will help you to build and manage your web presence – professionally, affordably, effectively.
+We examine the web as a platform that allows writers, not just to publish but also to market, sell and promote their work.
+We consider all of the advantages of this vast global platform and the techniques involved, which will help you to build and manage your web presence – professionally, affordably, effectively.